 Responsible innovation, also known as responsible research and innovation (RRI), has rapidly become an important mode of research and innovation governance and practice, aiming to more closely align science and technology with societal and environmental values, needs and priorities.
 Research funders in the UK, the EU and beyond increasingly require that research and innovation projects, training programmes and institutions include RRI in their activities.
 RRI is also becoming an important governance framework in private sector contexts.
 Meanwhile, changes are underway in synthetic biology governance, funding and research in the UK, the US and beyond, including an ongoing shift towards engineering biology.

-This event introduces RRI and related ideas and practices in industrial biotechnology and synthetic biology, and considers the transition towards engineering biology, exploring future prospects for these fields.
+This event introduced RRI and related ideas and practices in industrial biotechnology and synthetic biology, and considered the transition towards engineering biology, exploring future prospects for these fields.

 |Part 1: Responsible Research and Innovation in Industrial Biotechnology and Synthetic Biology|

 |10:30-10:32||Nigel Minton, Synthetic Biology Research Centre, University of Nottingham||Welcome & opening words|

 – Saul Purton, Algae-UK

 |Introduction to BBSRC Networks in Industrial Biotechnology and Bioenergy|

 |10:50-11:05||Phil Macnaghten, Professor in the Knowledge, Technology and Innovation Group, Wageningen University||Responsible Innovation: Translating Research Policy into Research Practice|

 |Eleanor Hadley Kershaw, Senior Research Fellow in RRI, SBRC-Nottingham||Work to date in Responsible Research & Innovation, Industrial Biotechnology and Synthetic Biology||Responsible Research and Innovation in the Synthetic Biology Research Centre – Nottingham|